-This is a step-by-step for how to get a YubiKey with PIV to work for public-key authentication with OpenSSH through PKCS11.
-Primarily on a OS X or Linux system.
+This is a step-by-step guide on setting up a YubiKey with PIV to work for public-key authentication with OpenSSH through PKCS #11.
+These instructions apply primarily to OS X and Linux systems.

 a YubiKey with the PIV application loaded

 For OS X, iOS 10.13 and later are supported

 OpenSC is no longer required, since we now have a functional PKCS #11 module, namely ykcs11.

 |RSA 4096-bit keys are not currently supported due to a limitation in the PIV spec: https://github.com/Yubico/yubico-piv-tool/issues/58|

 |We strongly recommend changing the management key; keeping the default management key is explicitly discouraged.
 The examples given in the following steps assume that you have not yet changed the management key.
 If you have changed the management key, add

 Step 1: Import or generate a key in slot 9a (any slot should suffice):

 |If an external key has been imported and a certificate already exists, skip step 2.|